-Whether you’re looking for native hedging plants, screen plants, ground cover, dense shrubs, flowering plants to attract native birds and bees, plants that respond well to pruning or anything else you need, Ozbreed have the perfect plant.
+Whether you’re looking for native hedging plants, screen plants, ground cover, dense shrubs, flowers attract bees, native birds, hardy plants that respond well to pruning or anything else you need, Ozbreed have the perfect plant.

 Growing Australian Native Plants

-It makes good sense to choose Australian native plants for your garden because they are generally:
+It makes good sense to choose an Australian native plant for your garden because they are generally: